aws/aws-cdk/packages/@aws-cdk/aws-codebuild/README.md

 ### `CodePipelineSource`

-Used as a special source type when an AWS CodeBuild project is used as an AWS CodePipeline action.
+Used as a special source type when a CodeBuild project is used as a CodePipeline action.

 ### `GitHubSource` and `GitHubEnterpriseSource`